 My PhD research explores the role of cultural heritage in embedding and catalysing ‘place driven’ innovation economies and proposes a new organisational paradigm characterised as ‘A Fourth Way’.
 My proposal to develop an alternative measure to GDP on this basis was highly commended and published in the 2017 Global Indigo Prize for Economics, and is extended as ‘Panonomics‘, a vision for new organisational system, published and on global release with Palgrave Macmillan (2021).

 In my former role as a Research Fellow and North of England Associate of the Royal Society of Arts (RSA), I led its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.

 My work with the RSA included leading research for its ‘Citizens and Inclusive Growth’ programme, delivered in partnership with the Joseph Rowntree Foundation (JRF).
 The final report (July, 2017) draws on a range of international case-studies to advocate for hyper-local and human-centred strategy and policy design as the basis for a more sustainable and equitable economic model.
 It is available to download here: Citizens and Inclusive Growth

-From 2013-2016, I led the RSA’s ‘Heritage, Identity & Place’ programme co-sponsored by HLF.
+From 2013-2016, I led fieldwork for the RSA’s ‘Heritage, Identity & Place’ programme co-sponsored by HLF.
 Our ‘Networked Heritage’ report (2016), which presents a new model for heritage driven by ‘heritage citizens’ can be found here: Networked Heritage

-In February 2018, I delivered my second TEDx, this time at TEDxUoChester, themed on ‘The Connected Economy for 4.0’ and in particular exploring connectivity as the basis for economic measurement.
+In February 2018, I delivered my second TEDx, this time at TEDxUoChester, themed on ‘The Connected Economy for 4.0’ and exploring connectivity as the basis for economic measurement.
 The video is available to view here: TEDx2